 The Company adopted ASU 2016-13, Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments ("ASU 2016-13"), as amended, on January 1, 2023 using the modified retrospective approach method.
-As of June 30, 2023 and December 31, 2022 the Company had \$ 13.3 million and \$ 50.6 million, respectively, in marketable debt securities, available for sale which are subject to the new standard.
-As of January 1, 2023 and June 30, 2023, these marketable debt securities, available for sale have an average credit rating of A and no allowance for expected credit losses has been recorded.
-Under the modified retrospective approach, the Company would record a cumulative effect adjustment to retained earnings by recording an initial allowance for credit losses on marketable debt securities, available-for-sale.
+As of June 30, 2023 September 30, 2023 and December 31, 2022 the Company had \$13.3 million had \$0 and \$50.6 million, respectively, in marketable debt securities, available for sale available-for-sale which are subject to the new standard.
+As of January 1, 2023 and June 30, 2023, these marketable debt securities, available for sale have available-for-sale have an average credit rating of A and no allowance for expected credit losses has been recorded.
+As of September 30, 2023, the Company did not have available-for-sale debt securities and no allowance for expected credit losses has been recorded. recorded in the nine months ended September 30, 2023.
+Under the modified retrospective approach, the Company would record a cumulative effect adjustment to retained earnings by recording an initial allowance for credit losses on marketable debt securities, available-for-sale. available-for-sale.
 Periods presented that are prior to the adoption date of January 1, 2023 will not be adjusted.
 ASU 2016-13 replaced the incurred loss impairment model with a methodology that reflects a current expected credit loss and made targeted changes to the impairment model for available-for-sale debt securities.
-ASU 2016-13 impacted all of the Company's investments held at fair value, which included its marketable debt securities, available for sale.
-Upon adoption of ASU 2016-13 on January 1, 2023, no adjustment was recorded by the Company for an initial allowance for credit losses on marketable debt securities, available for sale and there was no cumulative effect adjustment to retained earnings.
-Subsequent increases or decreases in the allowance for credit losses on marketable debt securities, available for sale will be recorded in the Company's condensed consolidated statements of operations and comprehensive loss.
+ASU 2016-13 impacted all of the Company's investments held at fair value, which included its marketable debt securities, available for sale. available-for-sale.
+Upon adoption of ASU 2016-13 on January 1, 2023, no adjustment was recorded by the Company for an initial allowance for credit losses on marketable debt securities, available for sale available-for-sale and there was no cumulative effect adjustment to retained earnings.
+Subsequent increases or decreases in the allowance for credit losses on marketable debt securities, available for sale available-for-sale will be recorded in the Company's condensed consolidated statements of operations and comprehensive loss.